Thursday, January 8, 2026

 The Thean Hou temple is a six-tiered Chinese temple.
 It is dedicated to Goddess Mazu, The Chinese sea goddess.

-The temple, also known as the Temple of Goddess of Heaven is comparatively a new structure.
-It started its construction in 1980's by Malaysian Hainanese community and was completed in 1987.
-It was officially opened on 3rd September 1989.
+The temple, also known as the Temple of the Goddess of Heaven, is a relatively modern structure.
+Its construction began in the 1980s by the Malaysian Hainanese community and was completed in 1987.
+The temple was officially opened on 3rd September 1989.

-Located on a hilltop, Southwest of Kuala Lumpur, it gives a spectacular view of the city.
+Situated on a hilltop southwest of Kuala Lumpur, the temple offers a spectacular panoramic view of the city below.

 Guan Yin at entrance